IBM/acme-freight/README.md

 Visit the parent Logistics Wizard project [wiki](https://github.com/IBM-Bluemix/logistics-wizard/wiki) for a detailed breakdown of the demo architecture and deployment strategy.

-# Deploying, Exploring and Extending the Acme Freight Application
+# Deploying, Exploring and Extending Acme Freight

 ## Deploy your own Acme Freight on Bluemix (optional)